Is Ammonium nitrate (NH4NO3) an acid or base or neutral?

 Ammonium nitrate is an inorganic compound that appears as a white crystalline solid consisting of ions of ammonium and nitrate having the chemical formula NH4NO3.
 It is easily soluble in water and is mainly used in the production of fertilizers.

 In this article, we will discuss Is ammonium nitrate (NH4NO3) is an acid or base or neutral salt in nature?

-So, Is NH4NO3 an acid or base or neutral?
-NH4NO3 is acidic salt in nature formed from the neutralization of strong acid (HNO3) with a weak base (NH4OH).
-The aqueous solution of ammonium nitrate is slightly acidic having a pH value of less than 7.
+So, Is NH4NO3 an acid or base?
+NH4NO3 is an acidic salt.
+It is formed from the neutralization of strong acid, namely Nitric acid (HNO3) with a weak base, namely Ammonium hydroxide (NH4OH).
+The aqueous solution of ammonium nitrate is slightly acidic, having a pH value of less than 7.

 |Name of Molecule||Ammonium nitrate|

 As we know, NH4NO3 is a salt of a weak base(NH4OH) and strong acid(HNO3).
 According to the concept of salt, when a neutralization reaction carries out between a strong base and weak acid then the salt is formed which is called a basic salt.
 Examples of basic salt – Na2CO3, NaF, NaCN, Soap, etc.

 And when a neutralization reaction carries out between a weak base and strong acid then the salt is formed which is called acidic salt.
 Examples – NH4Cl, NH4Br, etc.

 Therefore, we can say the salt generated from the neutralization reaction is dependent on the strength of the acid base in the reaction.

 A stronger base + weak acid will acquire more properties of base instead of acid in solution and a stronger acid + weak base will acquire more properties of acid instead of the base in solution.